Zackattak01/HumanTimeParser/README.md

 The lib cannot read `30 minutes before 6:55am on 5/20/2021`.
 Parsing this string will result in the same DateTime as the previous example.

+The lib can also parse times without a given time or given date. `30 minutes` will parse into a DateTime that represent DateTime.Now + 30 minutes

 # Parsing

 The lib can parse the following formats: